este/este/README.md

 > The most complete React/Flux dev stack and starter kit for isomorphic functional web apps.
 Forget about [evil frameworks](http://tomasp.net/blog/2015/library-frameworks/), learn laser focused libraries and patterns instead.

 > Forget about PHP/Ruby/Angular/Backbone whatever client or server only framework.
-Also, we don't need another me too Flux library, vanilla Flux is good enough.
+Also, we don't need yet another Flux library, vanilla Flux is good enough.
 This dev stack is web dev panacea, at least for me :-)

 ## Techniques